roytang/blog/content/post/2007/06/magic-regionals-2007.md

 url: /2007/06/magic-regionals-2007/
 ---

 The venue is, as always, NG Galleria.
 The format, Standard.
-I was playing Mike Flores' &#8220;Legends of Team CMU&#8221; &#8211; the Mishra/Korlash aggro/control/combo deck that placed seventh in
+I was playing Mike Flores' "Legends of Team CMU&#8221; &#8211; the Mishra/Korlash aggro/control/combo deck that placed seventh in

 [